depasquale-lab/EK125/Week12B.md

-# Class 23 Pre-Read: Vector and Matrix Operations in MATLAB
+# Week 12B: Vector and Matrix Operations in MATLAB

 ## Scalar Operations